QILI418/starter-hugo-academic/content/project/POSD/index.md

 slides: example
 ---

-The research project aims to infer individual activity space features from multi-source big data, identify the boundries of metropolitan areas based on inferred multi-dimensional features, and reveal the spatial structure of metropolitan areas from the dual perspectives of "urban function" and "interaction".
+The research project aims to infer individual activity space features from multi-source big data, identify the boundaries of metropolitan areas based on inferred multi-dimensional features, and reveal the spatial structure of metropolitan areas from the dual perspectives of "urban function" and "interaction".